 You can hear Humberto Ak’abal and his translators, James Robertson and Rosemary Burnett, talking about his work and reading from it while they were at the Ullapool Book Festival in the Scottish Poetry Library Podcast embedded below (care of the Scottish Poetry Library)

 Drum of Stone was Kettillonia’s first full-length book publication.
 It is a selection of the work of the celebrated Guatemalan Maya Indian poet Humberto Ak’abal, reproducing his poetry in English and Scots translation (from the Spanish) alongside examples of his work in the original K’iche’.
 Drum of Stone was published to coincide with Ak’abal’s first ever visit to Scotland, indeed to the U.K., in May 2010.
-Despite the frustrations of the extremely unfriendly British visa system, and travel difficulties caused by an Icelandic volcanic eruption, he made gave a memorable performance at the Ullapool Book Festival to a packed and enthusiastic audience, and also appeared at the Word (Aberdeen) Book Festival, and gave further readings in Edinburgh and Glasgow.
+Despite the frustrations of the extremely unfriendly British visa system, and travel difficulties caused by an Icelandic volcanic eruption, he gave a memorable performance at the Ullapool Book Festival to a packed and enthusiastic audience, and also appeared at the Word (Aberdeen) Book Festival, and gave further readings in Edinburgh and Glasgow.

 The Tom Wright Trust was generously supportive in enabling Ak’abal to make the long journey from Guatemala to Scotland.
 The Scottish Arts Council also gave financial assistance to the publication of Drum of Stone, and Kettillonia gratefully records its thanks to both.